PavanKB/arvato_customer_segmentation/README.md

 # Files
 The project is organised as follows:

 ## Data
 * `Udacity_AZDIAS_052018.csv`: Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns).
 * `Udacity_CUSTOMERS_052018.csv`: Demographics data for customers of a mail-order company; 191 652 persons (rows) x 369 features (columns).
 * `Udacity_MAILOUT_052018_TRAIN.csv`: Demographics data for individuals who were targets of a marketing campaign; 42 982 persons (rows) x 367 (columns).
 * `Udacity_MAILOUT_052018_TEST.csv`: Demographics data for individuals who were targets of a marketing campaign; 42 833 persons (rows) x 366 (columns).
+* `DIAS Attributes - Values 2017.xlsx`:
+* `DIAS Information Levels - Attributes 2017.xlsx`:
+Attributes meta data file has some data as merged cells that needs to be handled.

+There also columns in data that are not represented in the meta data at all!

 **TODO** Add the codes as well.
 ## Code